dubszy/HomeAutomation/README.md

 # Home Automation

 ## Abstract
-This project is a work in progress that attempts to explore the possibilities of home automation.
+This project is a work in progress that provides a custom implementation home automation.

 ## Scope
 Currently, this project is a custom implementation of home automation.
 It makes use of the Raspberry Pi, Arduino, and